xrrocha/nobocoder/README.md

 programming in the large benefits greatly from a rich type system and the organizing force of objects, traits and classes.

-Scala is a strongly-typed language with a type system significantly richer than that of Java, its ancestor in JVM-land.
+Scala is a strongly typed language with a type system significantly richer than that of Java, its ancestor in JVM-land.
 Yet, Scala code is strinkingly less verbose than Java.
 This is possible because -unlike Java- Scala doesn't require the programmer to annotate variables and expressions with type information.
 The Scala compiler is capable of inferring the